guillewu/factorialhr/README.md

 I would present this as a multi-step process.
 For example, a user could choose in order:

-1. Frame type
+1. Frame type & paint
-2. Frame paint
-3. Wheels
-4. Rim color
+2. Wheels & rim color
-5. Chain
+3. Chain

 Along each step, the options presented will be the ones that are available combinations given the prervious choices.
 Steps should be skippable as well, given that a user doesn't want a specific part of the bike.